 You Don’t Have To Get A Divorce

 Nobody wants to stay married if their marriage is horrible, and I don’t want that for you either.
-But, the price paid by children who go through a divorce is far too high to just shrug it off.
+But, the price paid by everyone, especially the children who go through a divorce is far too high to just shrug it off.

 Divorce is a killer on so many different levels that you should do everything you can to avoid it, even if you think you’ve “already tried everything”.
 You haven’t.
-Trust me on this one because I saw it first hand on a daily basis.
+I’ve seen it first hand on a daily basis.

 Fortunately, you CAN have your cake and eat it, too.
 You CAN fix your marriage and still live happily ever after.
 You CAN create a safe, loving environment for your children.

-When I had my divorce mediation practice, I was sometimes shocked by the weak reasons people told me they were divorcing for (e.g. couldn’t get along).
+When I had my divorce mediation practice, I was sometimes shocked by the weak reasons people told me they were divorcing.
+For example, they couldn’t get along.
 These reasons were all the more surprising because all my clients had worked with traditional marriage therapists before they came to see me, so I naturally thought they had given it their best.

 One couple got a divorce because in-laws who lived next door were too involved in their marriage.
 The therapist never suggested moving!